Bridgeport, Connecticut: Airports

-Sikorsky Memorial Airport in neighboring Stratford was previously owned by the City of Bridgeport before closing a deal in 2016 that sold the land to Stratford.
+Sikorsky Memorial Airport in neighboring Stratford is owned by the City of Bridgeport.
 It once provided regional flights to major cities, but commercial operations at the airport were terminated in November 1999.

 Roads

 Bridgeport has several major roadways.
 Interstate 95 and the Route 8/Route 25 Connector meet in Downtown Bridgeport.
 I-95 runs east–west near the coast heading towards New York City to the southwest and Providence to the northeast.
 Routes 8 and 25 run north–south across the city, with the two routes splitting just north of the city.
 Route 8 continues towards Waterbury and Torrington and Route 25 continues towards the Danbury area.
 Both Routes 8 and 25 connect to the Merritt Parkway in the adjacent town of Trumbull.

 Other major surface arteries are U.S. 1 (the Boston Post Road), which runs east–west north of Downtown, and Main Street, which runs north–south towards Trumbull center.
 The city also has several secondary state highways, namely, Route 127 (East Main Street), Route 130 (Connecticut Avenue, Stratford Avenue, Fairfield Avenue and Water Street), and the Huntington Turnpike.